Board and Staff

 Russ Severnuk, Director

-Gary Sims is the President & CEO of Grey Bruce Health Services.
-GBHS is a large regional health centre with six hospitals and an addictions treatment facility serving the Grey Bruce region as part of an integrated rural health system.
+Brightshores Health System is a large regional health centre with six hospitals, a wellness and recovery centre, and an office of research and innovation serving the Grey Bruce region as part of an integrated rural health system.

 Darlene Lamberti, Executive Director

 Having a hospital close to home was one of the main features that brought Darlene and her family to this community 22 years ago.
 She has always had a soft spot for the non-profit sector and has donated her time and resources to numerous organizations over the years.
 Her general philosophy is “it is much more rewarding to watch money change the world, than to watch it accumulate”.